xiangivyli/data-science-portfolio/BT Customer Churn Prediction/README.md

 The event is that Dig Data cooperated with BT Group to provide an opportunity to experience the "real world" business problem.

 ### Background Information
-BT group is investigating why some customers stop using BT services (churn),
+BT group is investigating why some customers stop using BT services (churn), including:
+- Build a model that predicts which customers are highly likely to leave
+- Interpret the model to understand what influences the customers' decision to leave
+- Make recommendations to the business:
+  - How to engage the customers to stay with BT?
+  - How to retain more customers?

 <a id = "ch2"></a>